Losing money stinks.

 Depending on how much you’re willing to risk, there are a couple of scenarios that could play out:

-There are two catches: Low-risk investments earn only modest or meager returns; and inflation can erode the purchasing power of money stashed in low-risk investments.
+There are, however, two catches: Low-risk investments earn only modest or meager returns; and inflation can erode the purchasing power of money stashed in low-risk investments.

-Check out these seven investment options if you’re risk-averse or looking to protect principal.
+Check out these nine investment options if you’re risk-averse or looking to protect principal.